Managing Customer Behaviour Protocol

 • Health and Safety Manager

-4.4 Where available, the appropriate Operations Management (or equivalent) will be invited to the Panel to present their case for an individual to be added to the schedule.
-For High risk incidents, a Legal Services representative will also be invited.
+Where available, the appropriate Operations Management (or equivalent) will be invited to the Panel to present their case for an individual to be added to the schedule.
+For High risk incidents, or cases where legal proceedings have been intimated, a Legal Services representative will also be invited in an advisory capacity.

 • a statement of an intention to inflict pain, injury, damage, or other hostile action on someone in retribution for something done or not done

-4.7 The panel will in the first instance consider whether the individual has any underlying health issues, conditions or disabilities, and in such cases consideration will be given to any changes to the approach set out below, in conjunction with specialist colleagues from appropriate services.
+The panel will in the first instance consider whether the individual has any underlying health issues, conditions or disabilities, and in such cases consideration will be given to any changes to the approach set out below, in conjunction with specialist colleagues from appropriate services.
+Where it has been deemed necessary to consult with Mosaic or another system, this should only be done so by the panel representative from Adult Social Care, and should be recorded within the panel’s decision record.

-4.9 Where the panel’s risk assessment determines that the individual should be logged on the unreasonable behaviour database the following actions should be taken.
+Where the panel’s risk assessment determines that the individual should be logged on the unreasonable behaviour database the following actions should be taken:

 • describe the incident, location, date and time and why the behaviour has been identified as unreasonable